 Although installing an electrical outlet under the sink doesn’t sound like that big of a project, for homeowners with no prior knowledge or experience when it comes to electrical installations, this project could simply be too complicated.

 Especially if it involves installing a garbage disposal unit, for example.
-The best thing to do is to contact a professional or simply someone with experience who can either guide you or do the work for you.
+The best thing to do is contact a professional or someone with experience who can either guide you or do the work for you.
 Either way, be careful with electrical installations and don’t take these types of projects lightly as they can cause major damage if installed poorly.